red teaming

 Technical workshop

-In a subsequent workshop, your Blue Team has the opportunity to talk to our Red Team about the attacks and reactions during our mission.
-The focus here is on the learning aspect: Our Red Team can, for example, demonstrate their attacks/kill chains to your Blue Team and show how they can be repelled.
-In this way, your Blue Team can empathize even better with potential attackers in the future and use appropriate countermeasures.
+In a subsequent workshop, your Blue Team has the opportunity to engage with our Red Team to discuss the attacks and responses during our operation.
+The main focus here is on learning: our Red Team can, for example, demonstrate their attacks/kill chains to your Blue Team and show how they can be thwarted.
+This way, your Blue Team can better understand potential attackers and implement appropriate defense measures in the future.

 FAQ-Frequently Asked Questions